Indrani Pal-Chaudhuri

 Indrani Pal-Chaudhuri is an Indian-Canadian founder, futurist, film director, and artist.

 She has collaborated with Lady Gaga, Beyonce, Jennifer Lopez, Alicia Keys, Jay-Z, and Kanye West.

 Pal-Chaudhuri's work has won the Tribeca Film Festival 2019 Disruptive Innovation Award, where she was described as "A leading director and voice for women's empowerment", the CNN Expose Best Picture Award, and two gold Cannes Lions.
 Her editorial clients include Vogue, GQ, Vanity Fair, Harper's Bazaar, and Interview magazine.
 Brands such as Nike, Pepsi, L'Oréal Paris, Lancôme, LVMH, Hugo Boss, Anna Sui, Skyy Vodka, and Remy Martin have hired Pal-Chaudhuri to create advertising campaigns.
 Her campaign for Keep A Child Alive raised over $3.5 million and over 1.5 billion impressions, to provide anti-retroviral treatment for families with HIV in Africa and India.

 Described as a "rad feminist" by Julianne E. Shepherd, editor-in-chief of Jezebel, and as "an activist filmmaker tackling some of the biggest issues facing the world," Pal-Chaudhuri is a human rights, sustainable growth, freedom, and economic empowerment advocate.
 Recognized by the United Nations as a Women's Entrepreneurship Distinguished Fellow, a Max Mark-Cranbrook Global Peacemaker, Co-Host of the Global People's Summit at the United Nations, Organizer and Host of the Princeton University Lewis Center "Art of Anti-Racism and Social Justice" symposium.
-She is also a Princeton University Visiting Lecturer on "Moving Millions with Art and Film for Human Rights and Social Change."

 Early life

 Pal-Chaudhuri was born in Kolkata, India, in 1983, raised in the historic palace of her traditional Zamindar family, and accompanied her British mother as a volunteer with Mother Teresa and the Ramakrishna Mission.
 Both her parents were accountants, and her Rastafarian stepfather was a musician and counselor.
 She witnessed "the devastating poverty that stood in stark contrast to her own childhood" in India, which motivated her to someday make a difference in the area.
-In Canada, she experienced racism with her family becoming impoverished, and she represented her African-Canadian stepfather and Jamaican family in court against illegal evictions and medications that caused his debilitating diabetes, which he died from.